ckuloor/dataproducts/DataProducts_Final_Project.md

 Analysis of Diamond Dataset
 ========================================================
-This shyny application is a simple web application to analyze the variation of average diamond price with its properties.
+This shiny application is a simple web application to analyze the variation of average diamond price with its properties.
 The side bar panel has the input controls and the main panel shows the results.
 * Choose a Property - This is the diamond property type selector.
 Make your choice of property type here.
 * Choose a Property Value - Based on the selection of the property type above, this selection box will be populated with unique property values.
 Make your selection of the value here.
 * Choose Number of Rows to View - Move the slider to select the number of rows to view.